Qovery/documentation/website/guides/tutorial/monitor-and-reduce-kubernetes-spend-with-kubecost.md

 #### Add the Kubecost helm repository

-Add the Kubecost helm repository in your Qovery settings by following [this documentation][docs.using-qovery.configuration.organization.helm-repository]
+Add the Kubecost helm repository in your Qovery settings by following [this documentation][docs.using-qovery.configuration.organization.helm-repository] with these values:

 * Repository name: `Kubecost`
 * Kind: `HTTPS`